emdgroup-liquid/liquid/README.md

 Read the [developer docs](https://emdgroup-liquid.github.io/liquid/).

 If you'd like to contribute to the project, please read our [code of conduct](CODE_OF_CONDUCT.md).
 Then proceed to the [contributing docs](CONTRIBUTING.md).

+## License

+Liquid Oxygen is available under a [custom license](https://emdgroup-liquid.github.io/liquid/legal/license/) which restricts its usage to applications created for or by Merck KGaA, Darmstadt, Germany as well as its vendors.